Improvised explosive device: Car

-A vehicle may be laden with explosives, set to explode by remote control or by a passenger/driver, commonly known as a car bomb or vehicle-borne IED (VBIED, pronounced vee-bid).
+A vehicle-borne IED (VBIED) is a military term for a car bomb or truck bomb, which can carry a relatively large payload, but can also be any type of transportation, such as a bicycle or a motorcycle.
+They are typically employed by insurgents, for example by ISIS, which has used truck bombs with devastating effects.
+They can be detonated by remote control or by a passenger/driver.
+The act of a person's being in this vehicle and detonating it is known as an SVBIED suicide.
 On occasion the driver of the car bomb may have been coerced into delivery of the vehicle under duress, a situation known as a proxy bomb.
 Distinguishing features are low-riding vehicles with excessive weight, vehicles with only one passenger, and ones where the interior of the vehicles look as if they have been stripped down and built back up.
-Car bombs can carry thousands of pounds of explosives and may be augmented with shrapnel to increase fragmentation.
+Car bombs can carry thousands of pounds of explosives and may create additional shrapnel damage through the destruction of the vehicle itself and by the use of the vehicle fuel as an incendiary weapon.

-ISIS has used truck bombs with devastating effects.

-Boat (WBIED)
+Boat

-Water-borne Improvised Explosive Devices (WBIED), i.e. boats carrying explosives, can be used against ships and areas connected to water.
+A water-borne improvised explosive device (WBIED) is a surface or subsurface improvised explosive device that is anchored, floating, or propelled – for example, a small boat.
 An early example of this type was the Japanese Shinyo suicide boats during World War II.
 The boats were filled with explosives and attempted to ram Allied ships, sometimes successfully, having sunk or severely damaged several American ships by war's end.
 Suicide bombers used a boat-borne IED to attack the USS Cole; US and UK troops have also been killed by boat-borne IEDs in Iraq.
-The Tamil Tigers Sea Tigers have also been known to use SWBIEDs during the Sri Lankan Civil War.

-WBIEDs have been used in the Red Sea.
+The Liberation Tigers of Tamil Eelam (LTTE) have been known to use WBIEDs during the Sri Lankan Civil War.
+WBIEDs have also been used in the Red Sea.

 Animal

 Monkeys and war pigs were used as incendiaries around 1000 AD.
 More famously the "anti-tank dog" and "bat bomb" were developed during World War II.
 In recent times, a two-year-old child and seven other people were killed by explosives strapped to a horse in the town of Chita in Colombia.
+In Afghanistan, local insurgents have used animals to transport IEDs.
 The carcasses of certain animals were also used to conceal explosive devices by the Iraqi insurgency.

 Collar

 IEDs strapped to the necks of farmers have been used on at least three occasions by guerrillas in Colombia, as a way of extortion.
 American pizza delivery man Brian Douglas Wells was killed in 2003 by an explosive fastened to his neck, purportedly under duress from the maker of the bomb.
-In 2011 a schoolgirl in Sydney, Australia had a suspected collar bomb attached to her by an attacker in her home.
+In 2011 a woman in Sydney, Australia had a suspected collar bomb attached to her by an attacker in her home.
 The device was removed by police after a ten-hour operation and proved to be a hoax.